SeldonIO/seldon-core/docs/content/getting_started/minikube.md

         cd python

-        python wrap_model.py ../../../seldon-core-examples/keras_mnist MnistClassifier 0.0 seldonio
+        python wrap_model.py ../../../seldon-core-examples/models/sklearn_iris IrisClassifier 0.0 seldonio --force

     This will create the folder build in keras_mnist.
 The --base-image argument is not specified and the wrapper will use the default base image Python:2.

 5. Build a docker image of your model ready to deploy with seldon-core

-	    cd ../../../seldon-core-plugins/keras_mnist/build/
+	    cd ../../../seldon-core-examples/models/sklearn_iris/build/

 	    make build_docker_image
-    This will create the docker image ```seldonio/mnistclassifier:0.0``` which is ready for [deployment with seldon-core](../../api/seldon-deployment).
+    This will create the docker image ```seldonio/irisclassifier:0.0``` which is ready for [deployment with seldon-core](../../api/seldon-deployment).

-### Deploy and serve your model
+### Deploy your model

-1. Open seldon json [deployment template](../../api/seldon-deployment) and enter your deployment specifications.
-For the keras mnist example the deployment json file should look like this

-    ```json
+The docker image version of your model is deployed through a json configuration file.
+A general template for the configuration can be found  [here](https://gitlab.com/seldon-dev/seldon-core-examples/blob/master/models/sklearn_iris/sklearn_iris_deployment.json).
+For the sklearn iris example, we have already created a deployment file "sklearn_iris_deployment.json":

     {
         "apiVersion": "machinelearning.seldon.io/v1alpha1",
         "kind": "SeldonDeployment",